IV Cannulation & Therapy | MObyJC Injector Academy

 Adding IV to your aesthetic practice

 You already inject.
-You're seeing IV demand from your patients.
+You are seeing IV demand from your patients.
 This is the foundation skill that lets you say yes, confidently and compliantly, when wellness IV walks through your door.

-You learned cannulation as a student or in a hospital role years ago and haven't practised it regularly since.
+You learned cannulation as a student or in a hospital role years ago and have not practised it regularly since.
 A structured refresher rebuilds the confidence and the habits to insert a line cleanly, every time.

 Building toward IV therapy services